-&lt;sup>158 See Programme: section Designing my project and submitting my application, chapter Designing project activities, composition of a project of this Manual.
+&lt;sup>191 See Programme: section Designing my project and submitting my application, chapter Designing project activities, composition of a project of this Manual.

-- etc.) must be included in the category of external expertise and service costs, unless they are already integrated in an infrastructure procurement contract. - The full eligible costs of infrastructure and works can be claimed as project expenditure. - The project partner must own the land on which the financed infrastructure activities and works are carried out or the project partner must, at a minimum, have established a legal agreement enabling it to meet the durability obligations associated with the respective investment - Within five years of the final payment to the project partner, 160 specific rules apply to partners declaring costs related to productive investments and investments in infrastructure 161 - The eligibility of costs of Infrastructure and works is subject to full compliance with EU, Programme and national procurement rules (including institutional regulations if stricter) or principles of competitive tendering, and must comply with the principles of transparency, non-discrimination and equal treatment - Project partners must ensure that all regulatory requirements relating to "fixed investments in equipment" and "investments in infrastructure and works" (European, national and local) are met
+- The full eligible costs of infrastructure and works can be claimed as project expenditure. - The project partner must own the land on which the financed infrastructure activities and works are carried out or the project partner must, at a minimum, have established a legal agreement enabling it to meet the durability obligations associated with the respective investment - Within five years of the final payment to the project partner, specific rules apply to partners declaring costs related to productive investments and investments in infrastructure - The eligibility of costs of Infrastructure and works is subject to full compliance with EU, Programme and national procurement rules (including institutional regulations if stricter) or principles of competitive tendering, and must comply with the principles of transparency, non-discrimination and equal treatment - Project partners must ensure that all regulatory requirements relating to "fixed investments in equipment" and "investments in infrastructure and works" (European, national and local) are met